rapidsai/cucim/CONTRIBUTING.md

 ## Setting Up Your Build Environment

 The following instructions are for developers and contributors to cuCIM OSS development.
 These instructions are tested on Linux Ubuntu 16.04 & 18.04.
-Use these instructions to build cuCIM from source and contribute to its development.
+Use these instructions to build cuCIM from the source and contribute to its development.
 Other operating systems may be compatible, but are not currently tested.

 ### Code Formatting